 There appear to be a couple of pointers suggesting he was not a Volunteer.

 - Not on any IRA Membership List or other document, but this alone is not conclusive.
 There were many omissions from their records.

 - Re-enlistment with the crown forces as late as 1920 when the War of Independence was well underway hardly fits with an IRA involvement a year later.
 But that is conjecture.

 There is one later document related to Peter which raises another link to the Custom House and Kilmainham.
-His marriage cert names the best man as a fellow Custom House prisoner William Adderley from no. 5 on the street where O’Brien lived.
-Their names had also been uniquely entered consecutively on the Custom House arrest list; others who shared street addresses were not.
+His 1922 marriage cert names the best man as a fellow Custom House prisoner William Adderley from no. 5 Wellington Place, very close to the street where O’Brien lived.
+And, in 1921, their names had been entered consecutively on the Custom House arrest list.

 So the question was Peter an IRA Volunteer remains open.
 Hopefully that does him no disservice which is not at all intended.
 As this writer knows to his chagrin from his own ancestry, not everyone alive back then joined the Old IRA!

 Family Life and Emigration

 Peter was recorded as a 22 year-old Labourer when he married in November 1922.
 His wife was Ellen Mary (Nellie) Slater from Dominick Street, aged 18.
 Her brother Frankie was then serving with the National Army, based in the Curragh for the Army Census.
 He too had previously been with the crown forces.
 The two brothers-in-law in British uniform are pictured below.